discordjs/guide/guide/interactions/buttons.md

 });
 ```

-::: warning
+::: tip
-The custom id a dev defined string that can hold up to 100 characters.
+The custom id is a dev defined string that can hold up to 100 characters.
 :::

 Restart your bot and then send the command to a channel your bot has access to.
 If all goes well, you should see something like this: